QuickFastly/NR-wiki/docs/Nova-Regna/CONTRIBUTING.md

 I *strongly* suggest that if you choose to use another license, you use another [Creative Commons](https://creativecommons.org/licenses/) license.
 You can try another license if you really want to, but I'll have to look over it and decide whether or not it aligns with the purpose of this wiki.
 I am very critical of intellectual property law and want this world to remain fully open, so "All Rights Reserved" will never be accepted on this wiki.
 Restrictions may be applied, but *all* content on this wiki *must* remain free to use and share to some degree.

-Now then, onto the ways to contribute.
+Now then, on to some of the ways you can contribute.

 ### Issues (The easiest option for you)